IvanIvanovv2002/Java-Spring-App-Cinema/README.md

 - **Spring-Validation**: Validations on the server side.
 ## Dependencies

+### Email sending
+- **Email** sending is possible in this project and it is included in the reservation of a ticket or deleting an account.

 The project's `pom.xml` file lists the following key dependencies:

 - **Spring Boot**: The core framework for building Java applications.